Warp Bridge Sampling: The Next Generation: Setting Tuning Parameters: Guidance from Simulation Studies

 \subsection{Impact of $m$ and a Comparison of $\hat{\lambda}_\opt^\pmix$ and $\hat{\lambda}_\opt^\pU$}

-Similar to $K$ and $L/K$, larger $m$ improves the precision of the estimators but increases the computational cost.
+As with $K$ and $L/K$, larger $m$ improves the precision of the estimators but also increases the computational cost.
+In the case of $\hat{\lambda}_\opt^\pmix$, setting $m>n$ may only increase the computational cost by a small amount and therefore can be a worthwhile trade-off.
+In particular, when $K$ is large and target evaluations are inexpensive, $T_\ttEM$ will typically dominate $T_\ttBS^\pmix$ meaning that the additional computational cost introduced by increasing $m$ is small and likely acceptable given the potential for substantial improvements in statistical efficiency.
+Indeed, referring back to Figure \ref{fig::10D_PpS_156} (left), when $K$ is moderate or large, we see that the difference in the computational cost of $\hat{\lambda}_\opt^\pmix$ across the cases $m=n$ (black dashed line), $16n$ (red dashed line), and $32n$ (green dashed line), is negligible compared with the total cost $T_\ttEM + T_\ttBS^\pmix$.
+Consequently, $\hat{\lambda}_\opt^\pmix(16n)$ and $\hat{\lambda}_\opt^\pmix(32n)$ have larger $PpS$ than $\hat{\lambda}_\opt^\pU(n)$ for moderate and large $K$, where $\hat{\lambda}_{\opt}^\pX(m)$ denotes the estimator $\hat{\lambda}_{\opt}^\pX$ with a specific setting of $m$; see Figure \ref{fig::10D_PpS_156} (right).

+Figure \ref{fig::10D_diff_m_over_n} further confirms these findings, and demonstrates that increasing $m$ does not offer the same improvements in $PpS$ in the case of $\hat{\lambda}_\opt^\pU$.
 Figure \ref{fig::10D_diff_m_over_n} (left) shows that both $T_\opt^\pU$ (solid lines) and $T_\opt^\pmix$ (dashed lines) grow linearly as $m$ increases from $n$ to $64n$.
 Figure \ref{fig::10D_diff_m_over_n} (middle) shows that the standard deviation of $\hat{\lambda}_\opt^\pX$ is inversely related to $m$.
+Figure \ref{fig::10D_diff_m_over_n} (right) shows that the $PpS$ of $\hat{\lambda}_\opt^\pU$ usually decreases as $m$ increases, which is a result of the high computational cost associated with increases in $m$.
+However, we again see that $m > n$ can improve the $PpS$ for $\hat{\lambda}_\opt^\pmix$, because the computational cost of the bridge sampling step, $T_\ttBS^\pmix$, is low compared with $T_\ttEM$ and $T_\ttBS^\pU$.